Adorable Adventures: How to Finish the Story – Full Walkthrough

 The route in one glance

 The smartest way to read Adorable Adventures is as a gentle, linear progression game wearing the clothes of an exploration game.
-Boris is separated from his family after the forest fire, and each sibling rescue pushes the next area open.
-If you stop trying to investigate every smell at once, the whole adventure becomes much easier to read.
+Each sibling rescue pushes the next area open, so if you stop trying to investigate every smell at once, the whole adventure becomes much easier to read.

 • Plains: learn basic movement and rescue Gary.